Music has sound, but so do lyrics.

 I like rhymes, not just because I am a Classicist, but because of what they suggest about the world.
 Songs that rhyme suggests a pattern of order and control–a stability and predictability.
 This order can be reflective of the Christian view of reality–indeed, one of the reasons we are worshiping in the first place.
 We are acknowledging and finding comfort in God’s Providence.
 The order suggested by rhymes, despite the seeming chaos that surrounds us, suggest that God is in control.

 Common Rhyming ProblemsDon't use these rhymes in your worship songs: love/above, jewel/fool, feet/seas, out/out, name/fame, up/cupClick To Tweet

 There is such a thing as a bad rhyme.
 And there are other rhymes require caution in their use.
 Here’s my partial list:

 - feet/seas: the “close enough” rhyme — the fancy word for this sort of thing is “assonant rhyme.”
 Assonance is the term that describes a repetition of vowel sounds.
-A rhyme is created by both the vowel and consonant sound.
-I’ve not made up my mind how much of a sin I consider “assonant rhyme” to be.
-Stackhouse thinks they indicate a lack of skill or patience.
+A true rhyme is created by both the vowel and consonant sounds.
+Stackhouse thinks assonant rhymes indicate a lack of skill or patience.
 Perhaps he’s right, but on rare occasions, I think there is a place for them.
 But never because of a lack of skill or patience.